top of page

 Sleep disorders: Assessment

-Dr Johnson's clinic tends to focus on the management of insomnia disorder, circadian rhythm disorders and parasomnias in adults.
-Other sleep disorders such as sleep related breathing disorders and disorders of excessive sleepiness are best assessed by respiratory sleep physicians.
-Dr Johnson's clinic on Thursdays is part of the multidisciplinary sleep clinic at the Woolcock Institute of Medical Research also hosts respiratory sleep physicians, sleep psychologists, neurologists and other health professionals, and has a sleep laboratory able to perform a wide range of investigations for better clarification of an individual's sleep problem.
+Dr Johnson’s clinic focuses primarily on the management of insomnia disorder, circadian rhythm disorders, and parasomnias in adults.
+Other sleep disorders, such as sleep-related breathing disorders and disorders of excessive sleepiness, are best assessed by respiratory sleep physicians.
+The clinic is part of the multidisciplinary Sleep Clinic at the Woolcock Institute of Medical Research, which also includes respiratory sleep physicians, sleep psychologists, neurologists, and other health professionals.
+The clinic has access to a sleep laboratory capable of performing a wide range of investigations to better clarify an individual’s sleep-related difficulties.

-For many people with a sleep disorder, the treatment they receive is sleep hygiene at their local doctor's office.
-This is frequently ineffective, largely because the core determinants of poor sleep haven't been identified and addressed.
+For many people with a sleep disorder, treatment typically begins and ends with sleep hygiene advice provided in a general practice setting.
+This is frequently ineffective, largely because the core contributors to poor sleep have not been identified and appropriately addressed.

 How are sleep disorders assessed ?